Skip to main content

 Dr. Chambers recommends pet owners give their dogs omeprazole on an empty stomach in the morning.
 “This allows for quick absorption and acid reduction and will hopefully manage nausea that may otherwise potentially cause vomiting after a meal.”

-Dr. Alleyne adds that you can give omeprazole to your dog about 30 minutes before feeding them.
+Dr. Alleyne adds that you can give omeprazole to your dog about 30 minutes before their first meal of the day.
 If your dog vomits while taking the medicine on an empty stomach, you can give future doses with food.

 It’s not uncommon to forget to give a dose of medication to your dog.
-If you miss a dose of omeprazole, Dr. Chambers says to go ahead and give your dog the dose if it is within a few hours of when the dose was scheduled.
+If you miss a dose of omeprazole, Dr. Chambers says to go ahead and give your dog the dose if it is within a few hours of the scheduled time.
 “If the missed dose is not realized until a few hours from the next scheduled dose, consider waiting until that dose is due,” Dr. Chambers adds.

 If you’re unsure what to do, you can contact your veterinarian for guidance on administering the next dose of omeprazole.